GoogleCloudPlatform/cloud-solutions/docs/index.md

 # Overview

-Browse tools and examples that help you build solutions using Google Cloud.
+Browse tools and reference architectures that help you build solutions using Google Cloud.

-## Examples
+## Reference architectures

 ### BigQuery change data capture